 Learn more about the beauty of the cathedral of Saint Mary Magdalene in Vézelay

 Mary, the Provider?

 Cautiously, we might take this notice one step further.
-The word for “provided for,” better, “ministered,” is our old friend diakonein, where we get that term deacon.
-It really means “serve.”
+The word for “provided for,” better, “ministered,” is our old friend diakonein, where we get the term deacon.
+It means “serve.”
 It’s the term that was used of Peter’s mother-in-law.
 It was the term that was enjoined upon James and John.
 As we know, it does become a technical office in the church, the office of deacon.
 Was Mary, in effect, a deacon?
 We don’t know.
-Unfortunately, neither Luke nor any of the other Gospels records what Mary did following Easter morning.
+Unfortunately, neither Luke nor any of the other Gospels record what Mary did following Easter morning.
 We don’t know her role in the church.
 Did she hold a church office?
 Did she evangelize?
-We have to wait for postcanonical legend to tell us.
+We have to wait for post-canonical legend to tell us.

 The next time we see Mary at all is at the cross.
 According to the Gospel of Mark, she and the other women “were looking on from afar,” which is more than the disciples were doing, because they had already forsaken Jesus and fled.
-According to the Gospel of John—and as we see over and over again, John tells a different story than the synoptics—Mary is right at the foot of the cross, along with the mother of Jesus and Mary of Clopas.
+According to the Gospel of John—and as we see over and over again, John tells a different story than the Synoptic gospels—Mary is right at the foot of the cross, along with the mother of Jesus and Mary of Clopas.